AdrienCos/seedlings/python/readme/Quickstart.md

 This will run the test suite against the available Python3 install, and generate a code coverage report in the `htmlcov` directory.

+### ...add runtime dependencies to my project?

+`pdm add $PACKAGE`

+This will add the requested package to `pyproject.toml`, resolve the all the dependencies, and lock them in `pdm.lock`.

+**Note**: `$PACKAGE` can contain version specifier, such as `"foobar>=2,<3"`

+### ...add development dependencies to my project?

+`pdm add -d/--dev $PACKAGE`

+Similar to the previous command, this will add the package to different list of dependencies, that is only installed when installing the project in development mode with `pdm`, and not in production.

 ### ...bump the version number of my package?